The curved Mimetic Finite Difference method: allowing grids with curved faces: Introduction

-We note that the ability of expressing the MFD method using the geometric language is very important for improving its basic building blocks.
+We note that the ability of expressing the standard MFD method in a geometric language is very important for improving its basic building blocks.
 Thus, we emphasize the importance of seeing the geometry hidden behind the standard MFD method.
-We summarize these observations in \cref{conclusions}.
+We believe that this geometric viewpoint might also open new perspectives on the general treatment of curved faces for high-order extensions of the MFD method like the Virtual Element Method, which is still an open problem \cite{brezzi2023virtual}.
+We summarize these observations in Section~\ref{conclusions}.